Deploy models and applications

-Real-time deployment: this is the process of having a data and models pipeline respond for real-time events.
+Real-time deployment/serving: this is the process of having a data and models pipeline respond for real-time events.
 The challenge here is usually ensuring that the data processing is performed in the same way that the batch training was done and sending the response in low latency.
 MLRun includes a specialized serving graph that eases that creation of a data transformation pipeline as part of the model serving.
-Feature store support is another way of ensuring feature calculation remain consistent between the training process and the serving process.
+Feature store support is another way of ensuring that feature calculations remain consistent between the training process and the serving process.
 For an end-to-end demo of model serving, refer to the Serving pre-trained ML/DL models tutorial.

 Batch inference: this includes a process that runs on a large dataset.
-The data is usually read from an offline source, such as files or databases and the result is also written to offline targets.
-It is common to set-up a schedule when running batch inference.
+The data is usually read from an offline source, such as files or databases, and the result is also written to offline targets.
+It is common to set up a schedule when running batch inference.
 For an end-to-end demo of batch inference, refer to the batch inference and drift detection tutorial.